Accolades Business Leader of the Year Award Luncheon

-Annually since 1993, the Accolades Business Leader of the Year & Annual Awards luncheon has been hosted to celebrate the accomplishments of the Southern Colorado Women’s Chamber of Commerce, its members, supporters and the women in business community overall.
+Annually since 1994, the Accolades Business Leader of the Year & Annual Awards luncheon has been hosted to celebrate the accomplishments of the Southern Colorado Women’s Chamber of Commerce, its members, supporters and the women in the business community overall.

 The luncheon offers an expanded format with emceed program remarks, a keynote speaker, limited edition publications, well-earned recognitions and a silent auction to support the SCWCC Foundation.
 Save the third-Tuesday-in-August date for this special event, and check back here for added details as the event approaches!

 Tuesday, August 21

 4 South Cascade